roundedglobe/roundedglobe.github.io/_posts/2016-02-04-the_command_line.md

 author: drew
 ---

-*Today Drew Holgate, co-founder of Rounded Globe, begins a series of occasional posts highlighting the significance of Linux, the free software movement, and other techy issues that the educated public should be aware of, but aren't.*
+*Drew Holgate, co-founder of Rounded Globe, begins a series of occasional posts highlighting the significance of Linux, the free software movement, and other techy issues that the educated public should be aware of, but aren't.*

 "Don't you have to use the command line?" or "Isn't Linux a command line?" are concerns people often raise when thinking about switching to Linux.